jijinmichael/ASG-Instance/README.md

 An ASG won't automatically replace a restarted instance if you detach an instance from it and subsequently reattach it.
 In this case, the following is usually what occurs:

-1.Detachment: When you detach an instance from an ASG, the ASG no longer manages that instance.
+1. #### Detachment: When you detach an instance from an ASG, the ASG no longer manages that instance.
 The instance is essentially removed from the ASG's control and becomes a standalone instance.

 2.Reboot: Once you initiate a reboot for the detached instance, it goes through the usual reboot process.
 The operating system gracefully shuts down and restarts.